New! SU Podium V2 is available. Upgrade or purchase here.

 Two point perspective issues

 SU Podium V2 does render two point perspective camera views (2PP).
-However, if you navigate the camera in 2PP and render again, Podium render's the previous camera position and renders that view.
+However, if you navigate the camera in 2PP and render again, Podium renders the previous camera position and renders that view.
 To deal with this, if you are going to change your camera position, go back to perspective view, change the camera position and then invoke 2PP.
 Then render.
 The key is to use perspective view to change the camera view before invoking 2PP.

 Other known issues

 a.
 Support for large or complex models.
-Even with the Podium Rendering Manager, models that are larger than 800,000 faces may crash.
+Even with the Podium Rendering Manager, models that are larger than 800,000 faces may crash if you are not using the 64 bit version of SU Podium and have less than 8gb or RAM.
 Limitations on memory use means that some models will not render because the system will run out of RAM.
-Use the Windows 64 bit version of Podium V2 if you have more than 4 GB of RAM.
+Use the Windows 64 bit version of Podium V2.x if you have more than 4 GB of RAM.
+Mac is a 64 bit operating system so you do not need to worry about which OS you have.
+However, having more than 4GB of RAM will make a difference.

 b.
 The rendered results are dependent upon the preset chosen.
 Some presets are configured for different types of scene and will produce strange results on others.
 You may need to experiment to find the best preset.